 The OMM acts as an HTTP/HTTPS server.
 The HTTP server binds to port 80 and HTTPS binds to port 443 by default.
-An HTTP request on port 80 will be redirected to HTTPS on port 443.
+Any request to HTTP on port 80 will be redirected to HTTPS on port 443.

-In contrast to the OMP, the interface allows the basic configuration of the system but does not offer the full configuration scope with all expert settings.
+In contrast to the OMP, this interface allows only the basic configuration of the system but does not offer the full configuration scope with all expert settings.